 It can take up to 10 business days to obtain the license.
 You can check out videos on obtaining a license and obtaining affidavit documents on the city’s YouTube channel.

-You can apply on the city’s Department of City Planning website.
 You can also use the website to submit complaints and find out how many permitted rentals are in each district.

 I don’t live in Atlanta, but my potential property is inside city limits.
 Can I still operate an Airbnb?